BZ110/CriticalSync/README.md

 # CriticalSync

 CriticalSync is a Minecraft server plugin designed to easily sync server data to SQL databases.
-It dynamically creates and updates tables based on a configurable YAML file, allowing you to store both player-specific and game-wide data in your database.
-The plugin also creates a full SQL dump backup when the server shuts down.
+It dynamically creates and updates tables based on a configurable YAML file, allowing you to store both player-specific and game-wide data in your database. ~~The plugin also creates a full SQL dump backup when the server shuts down.~~ (SCRAP)

 ## Features